Jahazgarh: Recreation

 At the Government S.S.
 School's playground main sport events are held.
 This also happens at the southern part of the village, in the place known as Bara has Haryanvi 'akhara' where 'kusti' (wrestling) were practices and tournaments are conducted.

 A privately run cable network provides cable TV service to the villagers.

 A small public Library in main Chhopal building has good a collection of books and subscription to many daily newspapers.
 Library has become a source of intellectual and educational growth for the villagers.

 Other infrastructure

 The electric distribution station, power house, of the village distributes electricity to Jahazgarh and the surrounding villages.
 One branch of a bank and one branch of Co-Operative Society is also provide the facility of bank to the villagers and the surrounding villagers.
 A beautiful community hall (Chaupal) placed in middle of village in front of govt primary school which was built by the Baniya family.
 It is free for all villagers.

-A holy temple of Sheetla mata situated in Jahazgarh village.